greenw0lf/OH-SMArt/README.md

     └───vl
 ```
 - `-vl`: Use it if you want to convert the Flemish part of JASMIN instead of the Dutch one

+For HMI speech, the machine utterances are ignored.